apenwarr/redo/README.md

 paths in -I and -L gcc options (for example), they will always be correct no matter where in the hierarchy your source files are.

+# Can I put my .o files in a different directory from my .c files?

+Yes.
+There's nothing in redo that assumes anything about the location of your source files.
+You can do all sorts of interesting tricks, limited only by your imagination.
+For example, imagine that you have a toplevel default.o.do that looks like this:

+	ARCH=${1#out/}
+	ARCH=${ARCH%%/*}
+	SRC=${1#out/$ARCH/}
+	redo-ifchange $SRC.c
+	$ARCH-gcc -o $3 -c $SRC.c

+If you run `redo out/i586-mingw32msvc/path/to/foo.o`, then the above script would end up running

+	i586-mingw32msvc-gcc -o $3 -c path/to/foo.c

+You could also choose to read the compiler name or options from out/$ARCH/config.sh, or config.$ARCH.sh, or use any other arrangement you want.

+You could use the same technique to have separate build directories for out/debug, out/optimized, out/profiled, and so on.

 # Can my filenames have spaces in them?